-Univision’s SVP, corporate communications, Bobby Amirshahi, says that anyone considering the latter option risks appearing to delegitimize what some consider serious issues.
+Univision’s SVP of corporate communications, Bobby Amirshahi, says that anyone considering the latter option risks appearing to delegitimize what some consider serious issues.
 In recent years, the phrase that often shows up in apologies that fall flat is some version of 'We missed the mark.'

 For Amirshahi, opting for this route opens up an organization to further scrutiny.

 “I think it plays down the much larger offense,” he said.
 “It’s the opposite of taking ownership of mistakes.”

 At the PRNEWS Crisis and Measurement Summit on Feb.
 26 in Miami, Amirshahi and Jesse Lewin, senior director of corporate communications at McDonald’s, will reveal what makes a good public apology.
 They'll dissect recent crisis responses to show attendees exactly what makes them good, bad or ugly.

 An example that Amirshahi highlighted, in an interview, was Dove’s Facebook ad scandal.
 Back in late 2017, the company promoted an ad showing a black woman removing her shirt to reveal a white woman.
 The ad drew the internet’s ire for evoking racist tropes common in soap advertising that date back to the 19th century.